taimax13/terraform_localstack/README.md

 ## Supporting Multiple Environments:

-To effectively manage multiple environments (e.g., development, staging, production), you can use the following approaches:
+To effectively manage multiple environments (e.g., development, staging, production), To use the following approaches:

 ###  Terraform Workspaces: Terraform workspaces allow you to maintain multiple state files and configurations within a single configuration directory.
 Each workspace has its own state, making it suitable for managing different environments.
-For example, you can create workspaces for dev, staging, and prod and switch between them as needed.
+For example, To create workspaces for dev, staging, and prod and switch between them as needed.

 ```bash
 terraform workspace new dev